 However, excessive risk-taking runs in opposition to the philosophy of parkour.
 According to one participant, “one of the most striking differences between parkour and other so-called ‘extreme’ sports is that it is not concerned solely with the acquisition of physical skills, but also with the improvement of one’s mental and spiritual well-being.
 Ensuring that physical progress is not at the expense of mental progress is one of the main aims of a good traceur” (cited in Jones n.d., para.
 22).

 The experienced traceurs do not engage in the activity in order to experience the adrenaline-rush that comes from excessive risk-taking.
 Rather, they view their practise as challenging themselves to overcome limitation and the restraints of fear and inhibition.
 The goal of complete functionality within any situation is paramount, and in order ot achieve this state both mentally and physically it is necessary to face and overcome the challenges that are part and parcel of parkour training.
 The training in parkour enables the practitioner to learn to manage risk and through exposure to challengin situations to become a better, safer person all round.

 So what does the future hold?
 Who knows?!
 And that’s the beauty of it.

 The movement is still relatively young (or as old as sin, depending on how you look at it!), and where it goes from here is very much in the hands of the people who live and breathe it – the practising community and its spokespeople.
-Parkour has now been involved in several big-budget movies, most recently the latest Bond blockbuster, and is being used in every form of media from television commercials and idents to documentaries, billboard campaigns, fashion shoots and live stage-shows; and active and growing communities of free-runners and traceurs have appeared all over the world, from Brazil to Japan, from Finland to Australia, from Russia to Canada.
+Parkour has now been involved in scores of big-budget movies, including a Bond blockbuster and Besson’s classic District 13, and is being used in every form of media from television commercials and idents to documentaries, billboard campaigns, fashion shoots and live stage-shows; and active and growing communities of free-runners and traceurs have appeared all over the world, from Brazil to Japan, from Finland to Australia, from Russia to Canada.